-The exclusion criteria for the study include: (a) being of the female sex, (b) being older than 17 years or younger than 16 years at time of recruitment, (c) scoring 21 or more on the Beck Depression Inventory-Second Edition (BDI-II), (d) prior or current diagnosed psychiatric illnesses, learning disabilities, or neurological disease, (e) any history of or current drug and/or alcohol abuse, (f) participants who do not have a clear referral process to an adequately qualified clinician following a concussive episode, for a formal diagnosis of concussion.
-Should your son meets any of these criteria, he will not be contacted to partake in the second phase of the study.
+The exclusion criteria for the study include: (a) being of the female sex, (b) being older than 19 years or younger than 16 years at time of recruitment, (c) scoring 21 or more on the Beck Depression

+Inventory-Second Edition (BDI-II), (d) prior or current diagnosed psychiatric illnesses, learning disabilities, or neurological disease, (e) any history of, or current drug and/or alcohol abuse, (f) control participants with a history of a previous concussion.

+Should your son meet any of these criteria, he will not be contacted to partake in the second phase of the study.